magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 **Issue**: Magento sometimes displays a 404 error when a buyer creates a purchase order and then navigates to the checkout page.
 This error occurs when a buyer has previously created a different purchase order with an online payment method before navigating to the checkout page without completing the previous purchase.
 The buyer can still place the purchase order. **Workaround**: None. <!--- B2B-1605-->

-**Issue**: Discounts for a specific payment method persist during checkout for a purchase order even when the buyer changes payment method during final checkout.
+**Issue**: Discounts for a specific payment method persist during checkout for a purchase order even when the buyer changes their payment method during final checkout.
 As a result, customers may receive a discount that they are not entitled to.
 This occurs because a cart rule for the original payment method is still applied despite the change in payment method. **Workaround**: None.
-See the [Magento 2.4.2 B2B known issue: discount remains pay method change](https://support.magento.com/hc/en-us/articles/360054667312) Knowledge Base article. <!-- B2B-1012 -->
+See the [Magento 2.4.2 B2B known issue: discount remains for online Purchase Orders after payment method is changed](https://support.magento.com/hc/en-us/articles/360054667312) Knowledge Base article. <!-- B2B-1012 -->

 **Issue**: The `deleteRequisitionListOutput` query returns details about the deleted requisition list instead of the remaining requisition lists. <!--- MC-39894-->